immutant/immutant.org/tutorials/deploying.md

 plugin].
 Let's take another look at the tasks it provides:

     ~/immutant $ lein immutant
+    Manage the deployment lifecycle of an Immutant application.

+    Subtasks available:
-    undeploy   Undeploys a project from the current Immutant new        Creates a new project skeleton initialized for Immutant archive    Creates an Immutant archive from a project deploy     Deploys a project to the current Immutant run        Starts up the current Immutant, displaying its console output env        Displays paths to the Immutant that the plugin is currently using overlay    Overlays a feature set onto the current Immutant init       Adds a sample immutant.init namespace to the current project test       Runs a project's tests inside the current Immutant version    Prints version info for the current Immutant install    Downloads and installs an Immutant version
+    undeploy           Undeploys a project from the current Immutant new                Creates a new project skeleton initialized for Immutant archive            Creates an Immutant archive from a project deploy             Deploys a project to the current Immutant list-installs      Lists currently installed versions of Immutant run                Starts up the current Immutant, displaying its console output env                Displays paths to the Immutant that the plugin is currently using overlay            Overlays a feature set onto the current Immutant init               Adds a sample immutant.init namespace to the current project test               Runs a project's tests inside the current Immutant version            Prints version info for the current Immutant install            Downloads and installs an Immutant version list-deployments   Lists currently deployed applications along with the status of each

     Run `lein help immutant $SUBTASK` for subtask details.

+    Arguments: ([subtask] [project-or-nil subtask & args])

 In this tutorial we'll cover the `new` and `deploy` tasks.
 To do so, we'll build a basic application that demonstrates the current web